oghmabot/oghmabot/CONTRIBUTING.md

 For the required `BOT_TOKEN`, either set up your own bot in [Discord's Developer Portal](https://discord.com/developers/) or reach out to other contributors of this project.

 ## Guidelines & Recommendations
 - Some understanding of `discord.js` is recommended when making code contributions.
 See the [relevant docs](#relevant-documentation).
 - [Visual Studio Code](https://code.visualstudio.com/) is the recommended editor (largely due to native TypeScript support).
-- Project structure is quite object-oriented and new modules should follow the same general ideas.

 ### Project Structure
 - `src/client/` contains bot-related stuff, mostly custom extensions of `discord.js` classes.